vyperlang/vyper/docs/compiling-a-contract.rst

 Integrity Hash
 ==============

 To help tooling detect whether two builds are the same, Vyper provides the ``-f integrity`` output, which outputs the integrity hash of a contract.
-The integrity hash is recursively defined as the sha256 of the source code with the integrity hashes of its dependencies (imports).
+The integrity hash is recursively defined as the sha256 of the source code with the integrity hashes of its dependencies (imports) and storage layout overrides (if provided).

 .. _vyper-archives: